EVOL (Sonic Youth album): Background

+Content

 Mike Watt played bass guitar on the tracks "In the Kingdom #19" and the band's cover of "Bubblegum".
-The band encouraged him to play on the former track shortly after Watt's fellow Minutemen band member D. Boon died in a car crash.
-Coincidentally, the song is also about a car crash.
-Watt had entered a severe depression following Boon's death and was considering leaving his career in music behind.
-He credited the time he spent with the members of Sonic Youth during the recording of EVOL as a major factor in his decision to re-enter the music world.
+The band encouraged him to play on the former track shortly after Watt's Minutemen bandmate D. Boon died in a car crash.
+Watt had entered a severe depression following Boon's death and was considering leaving music; he credited the time he spent with the members of Sonic Youth during the recording of EVOL as a major factor in his decision to resume his music career.
 Watt's next band, Firehose, would support Sonic Youth on their Flaming Telepaths tour.
-During this time, the band began the Ciccone Youth project, which featured all members of Sonic Youth and Watt.
-They released a single consisting of three tracks: "Into the Groove(y)" (a cover of Madonna's hit "Into the Groove", incorporating snippets of her recording) and the short "Tuff Titty Rap" on the A-side (both performed by the Sonic Youth members), and "Burnin' Up" (performed by Watt with additional guitars by Ginn) on the B-side.
-The project resulted in 1988's The Whitey Album.
+During this time, the band began the Ciccone Youth side project, which featured all members of Sonic Youth and Watt.
+They released a single consisting of three tracks: "Into the Groove(y)" (a cover of Madonna's "Into the Groove") and the short "Tuff Titty Rap" on the A-side (both performed by the Sonic Youth members), and "Burnin' Up" (performed by Watt and Ginn) on the B-side.
+The project later resulted in 1988's The Whitey Album.

 On the vinyl version of the album, the time length for "Expressway to Yr.
-Skull" was indicated by the infinity symbol (∞); the final moment of the song featured a locked groove that repeatedly plays the last few seconds of a song, making it theoretically endless.
-The CD version added a bonus track: the band's cover of the Kim Fowley tune "Bubblegum".
-According to Watt, he and Shelley played the basic rhythm track over the actual Fowley record, which was afterwards removed when the other members added their parts.
+Skull" was indicated by the infinity symbol (∞); the final moment of the song featured a locked groove.
+The CD and cassette versions added a cover of Kim Fowley's "Bubblegum" as a bonus track.
+According to Watt, he and Shelley played the basic rhythm track over Fowley's recording, which was afterwards removed when the other members added their parts.